DM1122/spotify-skip-prediction/README.md

 pytest -v
 ```

 You can find an interactive report of test results in `./logs/pytest-report.html`.
-Indivdual tests can also be specified as follows:
+Individual tests can also be specified as follows:
 ```
-pytest tests/test_main.py::my_test_function
+pytest tests/test_<filename>.py::<function name>
 ```

 Groups of tests can be run using markers.
 Assign a marker decorator to the group of functions you want to test like this: